-Name Country of Incorporation and Place of Business Proportion of Ownership Interest

-GDC Media Limited Ireland 100%

-GDC America Inc. Florida, United States 100%

-GDC Malta Limited Malta 100%

-Roto Sports, Inc. Delaware, United States 100%
+Name Country of Incorporation and Place of Business Proportion of Ownership Interest GDC Media Limited Ireland 100% GDC America, Inc. Florida, United States 100% GDC Malta Limited Malta 100% Roto Sports, Inc. Delaware, United States 100%

-NDC Holding Limited British Virgin Islands 100%

-NDC Media Limited Malta 100%

-GDC Media Limited (formerly known as KAX Media Limited) is a private limited company incorporated on May 20, 2015 in Ireland.
-It operates the Group's business outside of the United States and is the owner of the Group's performance marketing technology platform, including domain names and websites.
+GDC Media Limited is a private limited company incorporated on May 20, 2015 in Ireland.
+It operates the Company's business outside of the United States and is the owner of the Company's performance marketing technology platform, including domain names and websites.

-GDC America Inc. (formerly known as KAX Media America Inc.) is a corporation incorporated in the State of Florida on July 14, 2011.
-It operates the Group's business in the United States under a license from GDC Media Limited.
+GDC America, Inc. is a corporation incorporated in the State of Florida on July 14, 2011.
+It operates the Company's business in the United States under a license from GDC Media Limited.

-GDC Malta Limited (formerly known as GDC Trading Limited) is a private limited company incorporated in the British Virgin Islands on June 2, 2011, and was subsequently continued in Malta on October 17, 2016.
-GDC Malta Limited provides intra-group services to the Group.
+GDC Malta Limited is a private limited company incorporated in the British Virgin Islands on June 2, 2011, and was subsequently continued in Malta on October 17, 2016.
+GDC Malta Limited provides intra-group services to the Company.

-In addition to our direct wholly owned subsidiaries, the following are also material indirectly wholly owned subsidiaries of the Group:
+In addition to our direct wholly owned subsidiaries, the following are also material indirectly wholly owned subsidiaries of the Company:

-Roto Sports, Inc. is a corporation incorporated in the State of California on March 22, 2001.
-It was acquired in January 2022 and operates as wholly owned subsidiary of GDC America Inc. The company was reincorporated in Delaware in January 2022.
+Roto Sports, Inc. is a corporation incorporated in the State of Delaware in January 2022.
+It was acquired in January 2022 and operates as wholly owned subsidiary of GDC America, Inc.